kevintw86/FileSystemStorageLibrary/README.md

 C# .Net Core 3.1 library that allows to Save/Load classes to/from a file system with encryption of sensitive data, without defining any passwords or keys.
 Encryption of sensitive data is performed on object itself and its childs recursively.

+Useful for storing passwords, connection strings etc. on projects that does not support saving settings in application-defined scope.

 Usage example:

     using FileSystemStorageLibrary.Services;